Chart Color Schemes

 Health performance in Yass is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Health data shows significant issues in Yass, with common health conditions prevalent in both younger and older age groups.
-Private health cover is high at approximately 57% of the total population (around 4,024 people), compared to 53.6% in the rest of NSW.
+Health data shows significant challenges for Yass, with high prevalence of common health conditions across both younger and older age groups.
+Private health cover is notably high at approximately 57% (~4019 people), compared to 53.8% across Rest of NSW.

-The most common medical conditions are arthritis and mental health issues, affecting 11.2% and 10.1% of residents respectively.
-However, 59.9% of residents report no medical ailments, compared to 63.6% in the rest of NSW.
-As of 2021, 21.7% of Yass' population is aged 65 and over (around 1,528 people).
-Health outcomes among seniors present some challenges, broadly aligning with the general population's health profile.
+The most prevalent medical conditions are arthritis (11.2%) and mental health issues (10.1%).
+59.9% of residents report no medical ailments, compared to 63.6% in Rest of NSW.
+Yass has 21.7% of residents aged 65 and over (1527 people).
+Health outcomes among seniors present challenges broadly aligned with the general population's health profile.

 Frequently Asked Questions - Health